 |6 US Electric||1500||7|

 |12 US Electric||1500||7|

 |20 US Electric||1500||7|

 |65 US Electric||4500||21|

 Cost is a major factor when deciding whether to purchase a gas or electric water heater.
 There is no clear cut winner in this category for the reasons outlined below:

-In general, electric water heaters are approximately $100 dollars less expensive when comparing apples to apples.
-For example, a 40 US gallon gas water heater is approximately $100 more expensive than a 50 US gallon electric water heater (these two water heaters are the most common size in their respective categories).
+In general, electric water heaters are approximately $100 dollars less expensive to purchase when comparing apples to apples.
+For example, a 40 US gallon gas water heater vs. a 50 US gallon electric water heater (these two water heaters are the most common size in their respective categories).

 Unfortunately, due to a code change which took effect on December 1, 2018 we may not be able to install another standard gas water heater in your home without making considerable changes.

 If your home at some point in the past had a mid or standard efficiency furnace which was replaced with a high efficiency model, your chimney may be oversized.
 Your home’s chimney may have been originally sized to accommodate both a furnace and water heater and now that the furnace vents out the sidewall, the chimney could be oversized and not meet code.